Deep Learning for Free-Hand Sketch: A Survey: Tasks and Methodology Taxonomy

 In ranking-based SBIR, the anchor is usually from the sketch domain, and other samples are photos.
-Both triplet- and quadruplet-ranking can be used for either category-level or instance-level SBIR tasks.
+Both triplet-ranking and quadruplet-ranking can be used for either category-level or instance-level SBIR tasks.

+{ Recently, Liu~\etal released the first scene-level fine-grained SBIR dataset, \ie, SceneSketcher~\cite{liu2020scenesketcher} (see Figure~\ref{fig:scenesketcher-examples}).
+This seminal work opens a novel direction for the future SBIR research, and contributes an effective solution to fine-grained scene sketch cross-modal matching that uses a GCN to encode the layout information of scene sketches in fine-grained triplet ranking. }

-The essential principle of triplet loss is using local partial orderings to establish a global ordered relationship in the embedding space, so that triplet ranking~\cite{schroff2015facenet} can be understood as Topological Sorting\footnote{\url{https://en.wikipedia.org/wiki/Topological_sorting}}.
+\keypoint{{Comment}} { The essential principle of triplet loss is using local partial orderings to establish a global ordered relationship in the embedding space.
+Thus triplet ranking~\cite{schroff2015facenet} can be understood as Topological Sorting\footnote{\url{https://en.wikipedia.org/wiki/Topological_sorting}}.
 The triplet annotations work as a partially ordered set.
 Compared with other loss functions, the main advantages of triplet loss are: (i) It helps to involve more local partial orderings and annotations to learn more fine-grained embedding space. (ii) Given a limited number of $N$ training samples, their triplet orderings have $C_{N}^{3}$ combinations, producing significant annotation augmentation.
 This is beneficial for training deeper networks on smaller sketch datasets.
-It should be noted that the performance of triplet loss is heavily dependent on (a) the choice of margin parameter and (b) the triplet construction strategy.
+It should be noted that the performance of triplet loss is heavily dependent on (a) the choice of margin parameter and (b) the triplet construction strategy. }

-Note also that ranking-based SBIR models can be improved by multi-task training along with classification~\cite{sangkloy2016sketchy, bui2016generalisation,lin2019tc}.
+\keypoint{{Comment}} { We remark that ranking-based SBIR models can also be improved by multi-task training along with classification~\cite{sangkloy2016sketchy, bui2016generalisation,lin2019tc}.
 Furthermore, rather than purely discriminative training, SBIR can also be tackled by generating one modality from the other \cite{guo2017sketch}, \eg, using conditional GAN \cite{radford2015unsupervised}; or using generative losses to regularize discriminative training \cite{pang2017cross}.
-SBIR training can also be combined with post-processing re-ranking~\cite{bhattacharjee2016query,bhattacharjee2018query,huang2018sketch} to refine the initial learned embedding spaces.
+SBIR training can also be combined with post-processing re-ranking~\cite{bhattacharjee2016query,bhattacharjee2018query,huang2018sketch} to refine the initially learned embedding spaces.}